CiprianDraghici/ImageProcessing_TemplateReplacement/README.md

 ## How to build the project ?

 1. Install EmguCV and compile the sources (see how to use EmguCV with VS2017)
+2. Create a visual studio console application
+3. Add the provided files and/or adjust your Program.cs to match the provided Program.cs file
-2. Install TPL Dataflow package from nuget
+4. Install TPL Dataflow package from nuget
-3. Go to Project tab in Visual Studio and choose Properties
+5. Go to Project tab in Visual Studio and choose Properties
-4. In the opened window choose Build tab and change the Platform target:
+6. In the opened window choose Build tab and change the Platform target:
 	- if you choose x86 then : Add reference Emgu.CV.World.dll from bin/x86 folder found to the installed library path (usually in    C:\Emgu\emgucv-windesktop 3.3.0.2824)
 	- if you choose x64 then : Add reference Emgu.CV.World.dll from bin/x64 folder found to the installed library path (usually in C:\Emgu\emgucv-windesktop 3.3.0.2824)
-5. Right click on the solution name -> Add -> Add Existing Item... -> [Go to the EmguCV installed folder and find the "cvextern.dll"] -> Add
+6. Right click on the solution name -> Add -> Add Existing Item... -> [Go to the EmguCV installed folder and find the "cvextern.dll"] -> Add
-6. Right click on "cvextern.dll" and press "Properties".
+7. Right click on "cvextern.dll" and press "Properties".
 In the properties window please change the "Copy to Output Directory" property form Advanced section with "Copy always" option
+8. Build your project
+9. Copy and paste the provided bin content folder inside your bin folder
+10. Run the project